By Dr. Anke Zimmermann, ND, FCAH

 Reviewed history: Mom had antibiotics with delivery.
 Father had a lot of antibiotics in his life, years of it.
 She reports that overall Erin is getting happier.
 She has been fighting them on the change table again a bit.
 Better able to stay in car seat, before she was crying after 15 minutes.

 Assessment: Tuberculinum always helps a bit, but I’m not convinced it’s the only remedy she needs.
 Overall Erin is continuing to improve, but some of that may also be due to normal development and maturation.
 I decided however to stick with Tuberculinum and give a 10M.
-The family lives out of town and most consults were via phone and email.

 Plan: Tub 10M